 This is actually my preferred method.
 Within minutes, you can rice an entire head.

 There are two methods using your food processor: With the S blade or with the grater attachment.
-Either will yield a great result.
+Either will yield great results.

 Using the S blade